by Rena Klingenberg.

 The cream-colored and gunmetal mini-tags you can see in my review of the American Typewriter letter stamps are made by “7 Gypsies”, and I ordered them from Ornamentea.
 I think they all came in packs of about 12.

 The 7 Gypsies rectangular mini-tags I used are called “photo turns” and the round ones are “photo frames”.
+I think they’re actually intended to be scrapbooking supplies, so you may want to check in that section of local craft stores.

 All of the washers (metal donuts) I used came from a local hardware store.